 -

 Victoria Sambunaris was born in Lancaster, Pennsylvania in 1964, and lives and works in New York.
 She received a BA from Mount Vernon College in 1986 and an MFA from Yale University School of Art in 1999, where she has since held various teaching positions.
-She is the receipient of the Anonymous Was a Woman Award and an Aaron Siskind Foundation Fellowship Grant.
+She is the receipient of the John Simon Guggenheim Memorial Foundation Fellowship, the Anonymous Was a Woman Award and an Aaron Siskind Foundation Fellowship Grant.
 In 2011, the Albright-Knox Art Gallery presented a mid-career retrospective of her work which traveled to the Museum of Contemporary Photography, Chicago and the Nevada Museum of Art.
 From October 30, 2020 - May 1, 2021, the Brigham Young University Museum of Art will present Far Out: The West Re-Seen, a major restrospective of Sambunaris' work bringing together over forty works from throughout her career.

 Sambunaris' work can be seen in numerous public collections throughout the United States, including those of the Albright-Knox Art Gallery, Buffalo; Lannan Foundation, Santa Fe; Museum of Fine Arts, Houston; The Museum of Modern Art, New York; the National Gallery of Art, Washington, DC; San Francisco Museum of Modern Art; and the Whitney Museum of American Art, New York.
 Her monograph, Taxonomy of a Landscape, published by Radius Books, presents a ten year survey of her work.